Smaller, Lower Cost Peloton Treadmill Version 2 (“Peloton Tread”) Rumors & Information

 The Peloton Tread, originally announced at CES in spring of 2018 and shipping in summer of 2018, is a product that is loved by most Peloton users who have it.
 The issue is the cost – retailing at $4,295, it is simply not affordable to most people who want it.
 The quality and feel of the Peloton Tread is comparable to the best in class Woodway Treadmills, however, being a high quality device doesn’t help people who can’t afford it.

 If Peloton is releasing a lower cost version of the Peloton Tread, the question becomes – What are the differences between the generation 1 and generation 2 Peloton Tread?
 Until an official announcement is made, no one can confirm for sure.
 However, rumors point towards several changes being made to allow Peloton to lower the price point.
-One is that rather than using the slatted running belt, which produces a more natural, realistic feeling, Peloton might change to a traditional single-piece treadmill belt.
-Another change on the Generation 2 Peloton Tread might come to the HD Tablet Touchscreen.
-To help reduce costs, Peloton might include a (much) smaller tablet with the Version 2 Treadmill.
-In January of 2020, a FCC filing was made public for a new version of the Peloton tablet.
-This is the tablet that could be used in the generation 2 treadmill (and/or the Peloton Rower).
-The number for the new tablet is the PLTN-TTR01.
+At the Goldman Sachs Technology Conference in February of 2020, the CFO of Peloton, Jill Woodworth spoke about the new lower cost Peloton treadmill with investors.
+During this talk, she confirmed that the new Peloton Tread would not have a slatted running belt, which produces a more natural, realistic feeling.
+It will instead be a traditional single-piece treadmill belt.
+Based on other leaks in early April 2020, we also know that the Tread is likely to use the new TTR01 (PLTN-TTR01) tablet, which is a 22″ tablet also to be used on the Peloton Rower, as opposed to the 32″ tablet found on the existing Peloton Tread.
+This tablet was first revealed via a FCC filing that was made public in January of 2020.

 Since the original Peloton Tread was released, competition has heated up.
 At CES 2020, the Amazfit Home Studio was shown.
 It combines interactive classes, like the Peloton Tread, with a very large screen, like the Mirror.
 As time passes, more and more competitors will come to market, most certainly to be priced lower than the Generation 1 Treadmill.
 Peloton will be forced to respond somehow, or lose customers who are looking for something more affordable.